Creating a fairer Britain

 As the equality regulator, we are also responsible for ensuring that service providers cease any discriminatory practices.
 If necessary we can take enforcement action where we receive evidence of non-compliance with the Equality Act.
 Therefore please let us know of any continuing discrimination in services.

 Individuals who think they might have been discriminated against can contact the Equality Advisory and Support Service (EASS) for advice.
-EASS is a new service that has replaced the EHRC Helpline and will be open from 9am on 1st October 2012.
+EASS is a new service that has replaced the EHRC Helpline.

 The contact numbers for the new service are: